 According to the IGS, between 1890 and 1976 (which is the timeline that coincides with the construction of the navigation channel), the length of the Missouri from Sioux City to the Missouri state line decreased by 32.2 miles.
 Although the river naturally straightened and shortened itself during the late nineteenth century and first half of the twentieth century, the Army’s channelization work was largely responsible for the dramatic shortening of the river.
 From 1890 to 1976, the total acreage encompassed by islands in the river in western Iowa and eastern Nebraska dipped from 5,811 acres to zero, while sandbar habitat decreased from 29,461 acres to 57 acres.
 The portion of the river floodplain actually covered in water, referred to as the “water area,” fell from 36,617 acres in 1890 to 15,420 acres in 1976.
 At the same time the river and its floodplain suffered significant habitat losses, the nearby valley lowlands did as well.

-In the early 1890s, the Missouri River Commission surveyed the Missouri and its adjacent lands from the river’s mouth to Three Forks, Montana.
+Back in the 1890s, before the commencement of work on the navigation channel, the Missouri River Commission surveyed the Missouri and its adjacent lands from the river’s mouth to Three Forks, Montana.
 The commission published the results of its survey in a series of detailed maps.
-At the top of this article is one of those maps, depicting a segment of the Missouri River through Monona County, Iowa.
+At the top of this article is one of those maps, depicting a segment of the Missouri through Monona County, Iowa.
 If you look closely at the map, you get a sense of the incredible diversity of habitats that once existed along the Missouri in western Iowa and eastern Nebraska.
 And if you look long enough, you’ll see what we lost when the Army channelized the Missouri.